 Elliott's accomplishments extend also into film and TV.
 He is the Founding Director of Walker Productions, a film and media production house that specialises in capturing and creating social media and online production content, and connecting it to audiences both in Australia and abroad.
 His clients include Channel 10, One Wave Australia, NIDA, The Australian Chamber Orchestra, Studios 301, Amy Vee, Medibank Australia, Savour Patissier of the Year 2018, ABC Kids, Buff Dubs Pty Ltd (Rudimental Live at Bondi Icebergs and Though The Music Ended We Danced On Through The Night).

-Yasmin Sterling has recently completed her studies with First Class Honours in Bachelor of Music/Bachelor of Science.
+Yasmin Stelling recently completed her studies with First Class Honours in Bachelor of Music/Bachelor of Science.
 She majored in classical voice and psychology at the University of New South Wales.
-She currently sings with the Burgundian Consort at the University, and has been a soloist for several of the group’s annual recitals.
+She also sang with the Burgundian Consort at the University, and was a soloist for several of the group’s annual recitals.
 In 2015, she was the soprano soloist for the Collegium Musicum Choir’s performance of Mendelssohn’s Te Deum.

-Yasmin has also been involved in musical theatre; her show credits including The Producers, Seussical the Musical, and Guys and Dolls.
+Yasmin had also been involved in musical theatre; her show credits including The Producers, Seussical the Musical, and Guys and Dolls.
 She has also featured in Into the Woods, and most recently Sweeney Todd: The Demon Barber of Fleet Street.
 In 2016, she made her conducting debut with Sondheim’s A Little Night Music, as well as music directing a revamped production of Shakespeare’s The Tempest.
 In 2019, she took on her first choral conducting post.